dvtate/old-yoda/README.md

   - `=`: assignment operator
   - `delete`: deletes a variable/reference
   - `is_defined`: returns whether or not the given variable is defined or not
+  - `vars`, `ls_vars`: prints list of variables in all scopes plus debugging info
+  - `typeof`: pushes string containing type of a value
 * String operators:
   - `strlen`: returns the length of a given string
   - `strstr`: finds a sub-string in a string